2026 AIPLA Virtual Corporate Practice Institute

 Registration

-The Corporate Practice Institute is not a bootcamp.
-The Institute provides significant value to AIPLA members by offering them the opportunity to learn about important legal issues affecting their practice from experienced practitioners.
-This includes experienced in-house attorneys, but also new in-house attorneys learning to manage new corporate environments and challenges not taught in law schools or private practice.
-For the same reason, the Institute helps private practice attorneys, especially associates, prepare for potential in-house career moves.
-The program also provides a valuable networking opportunity for members to connect with each other and learn from each other's experiences.
+The Corporate Practice Institute provides in-depth insight for in-house corporate counsel and agents to learn about wide ranging legal issues affecting their practice from experienced practitioners.
+It is designed for experienced in-house attorneys and new in-house attorneys learning to manage new corporate environments and challenges not taught in law schools or private practice.
+The Institute also helps private practice attorneys, especially associates, prepare for potential in-house career moves.
+The program also provides valuable networking opportunities to connect with each other and learn from each other's experiences.

 Program Agenda: